moxiaomomo/goDist/README.md

 a kind of distributed service to trace rpc-call chain (using opentracing and jaeger)

-*To impletement an architecture like this:*
+**An architecture of this microservice is supposed to be like this:**
 ![microservice](./microservice.png)